Renault FT-17 Tanks in the Rif War

 FT-17 TSH tank.(For an enlarged image, click here.)

 FT-17 TSH tank.
 On the back of the picture above, it says: "The telegraph and wireless telephone tank that I already sent to you before, but the position is not the same.
-Here it's further along over the edge of the breastwork that it's going to drop from.
-This was published in "Nuevo Mundo".
-Where am I?
-I'll tell you in my letter."(For an enlarged image, click here.)
+Here it's further along over the edge of the breastwork from which it's going to drop.
+This was published in 'Nuevo Mundo'."(For an enlarged image, click here.)

 FT-17 TSH tank.